-Use the tab above called 'Sport Premium - funding and impact' to see how we spent our Sport Premium money for the academic year 2016-17 and how we intend to spend the money in the 2017-18 academic year.
+Use the tab above called 'Sport Premium - funding and impact' to see how we have spent or intend to spend our Sport Premium money for the academic year 2018-19.

 P.E and Sports Premium is a government funded payment aimed at improving and increasing the provision of PE in schools across the country.

 Schools must use the funding to make additional and sustainable improvements to the quality of PE and sport they offer.
 This means that we should use the Primary PE and Sport Premium to: